getzola/zola/docs/content/themes/zplit/index.md

 ## Posts

-You could add new posts, by adding markdown files to the `content` directory.
-To sort the post index by date, enable sort in your index section `content/_index.md`:
+To add new posts, simply place markdown files in the `content` directory.
+In order to sort the post index by date, you need to enable the `sort_by` option in the `content/_index.md` file within the index section.

 ```toml
 sort_by = "date"
 ```

-This theme wasn't written with blogging in mind, but more as a landing page for professionals.
-If you want to blog some stuff, though, you can, absolutely.
-If you add a new section in the content directory, you just have to add it to the main menu through the config file and it will be immediately accessible to the user.
+This theme was not specifically designed for blogging, but rather as a landing page for professionals.
+However, if you wish to blog using this theme, you certainly can.
+To do so, simply add a new section in the content directory and include it in the main menu through the config file.
+This will make it readily accessible to the user.

-The theme doesn't support taxonomies or other advanced stuff: just simple pages.
-If you want to extend the blogging features, feel free to tweak the code or open an issue with a specific request.
+The theme does not offer support for taxonomies or other advanced features.
+It is focused on providing simple pages.
+If you wish to enhance the blogging functionality, you are welcome to customize the code or submit a specific request as an issue.

 ## Custom CSS

-Add a `custom.css` file in `static` directory and add all the changes you want to the original stylesheets.
+To make custom changes to the original stylesheets, you can create a `custom.css` file in the `static` directory.
+In this file, you can add any modifications or additions you desire.

 ## Custom colors

-If you want to tweak the colors or grid dimensions, though, it could be easier to directly edit the `_01-content.scss` file frontmatter, where the variables are easily exposed at the top of the file:
+If you need to make adjustments to the colors or grid dimensions, it may be easier to modify the frontmatter of the `_01-content.scss` file directly.
+In this file, you will find variables conveniently located at the top:

 ``` scss
 //-------------------------------------------------------------------------------